brett-jpy/NERC-CIP-2-JSON/README.md

 --------Requirements (The actual requirement of each standard)

---------A screenshot of the standard section (Provided in folder 'static')
+--------A screenshot of the standard section (Provided in folder 'standards')